-- Lift the device only on the intended lifting eyes. - Before lifting, make sure that the load is safely secured. - Never stand under suspended loads. - Observe the weight specifications for the ultrasonic gas meter at hand. - 4 Carefully lift the device with a lifting gear until the Euro pallet can be pulled from underneath the device. - 5 Pull the Euro pallet from under the device. - Recommendation: store the Euro pallet for the future or for returning to RMG for service work.
+- 3 Undo and remove the tension straps (2). - 4 Carefully lift the device with a lifting gear until the Euro pallet can be pulled from underneath the device. - 5 Pull the Euro pallet from under the device. - 6 Recommendation: store the Euro pallet for the future or for returning to RMG for service work.